 The HEAT target graphs on the following page have been adjusted to include the new targets to be achieved by 31st March 2013.
 The new targets are a rate of 0.39 cases of CDI per 1000 occupied bed days for patients aged 65+, and a rate of 0.26 SAB cases per 1000 acute occupied bed days.
-The last data point on these graphs (Jul 11 - Jun 12) is currently provisional and may be revised once official data is available from Health Protection Scotland.
+The last data point on these graphs (Apr11 - Mar 12) is currently provisional and will be revised once official data is available from Health Protection Scotland.

 The hand hygiene compliance data is now based on monthly patient safety audit.
 National hand hygiene monitoring continues on a bi-monthly basis.
-Due to the implementation of a new national reporting tool, from April 2012, data for cleanliness and estates monitoring is an average figure and subject to future revision.